 Opiates are strongly physically addictive and habit forming.
 Why is it that such an incredibly large number of people managed to stop ‘just like that’, with little if no professional support if they were taking such an addictive drug?
 The answer mostly lies in social context.
 It was highly available, highly accessible, and was seen as normal – within that context, (and within those mores and norms at that time).
 Upon return to their usual context then the situation changes and they adopt the behaviour, values and beliefs they formerly held.

 What is demonstrated with the above overview is that the effect of any drug is an extremely complex process.
-The properties of the drug, the psychology of the user, and the context in which the drug taking takes place share a symbiotic relationship.
-Sometime one will override the other and vice-versa but what can be said with certainly is that they all play an integral part.
+The properties of the drug, the psychology of the user, and the context in which the drug-taking takes place to share a symbiotic relationship.
+Sometime one will override the other and vice-versa but what can be said with certainty is that they all play an integral part.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.